-4.1.
 Abnormal Cost: An unusual or atypical cost whose occurrence is usually irregular and unexpected and / or due to some abnormal situation of the production or operation.

-4.2.
 Administrative Overheads: Cost of all activities relating to general management and administration of an entity.

-Administrative overheads shall exclude production overheads, marketing overheads and interest and finance charges.
-Administrative overheads do not include administration cost relating to production, factory, works or manufacturing.
+Administrative overheads shall exclude production overheads, marketing overheads and finance cost.
+Production overheads includes administration cost relating to production, factory, works or manufacturing.

-- 4.3.
-Classification of cost: Classification of cost is the arrangement of items of costs in logical groups having regard to their nature (subjective classification) and purpose (objective classification). - 4.4.
-Conversion cost: Conversion cost is the production cost excluding the cost of direct materials. - 4.5.
+Classification of cost: Classification of cost is the arrangement of items of costs in logical groups having regard to their nature (subjective classification) and purpose (objective classification).

 Cost: Cost is a measurement, in monetary terms, of the amount of resources used for the purpose of production of goods or rendering services.